 Continuous Access EVA supports all major operating system platforms and various options to connect the Fibre Channel switches between the primary and the alternate site.
-The Continuous Access EVA Design Reference Guide list in the SAN solution checklist section actually supported platforms and ISL options that are valid for a mySAP Business Application as well.
+Continuous Access EVA

+Design Reference Guide list in the SAN solution checklist section actually supported platforms and ISL options that are valid for a mySAP Business Application as well.

 In addition to the idea of disaster tolerance, Continuous Access EVA can complete a backup strategy for a distributed SAP landscape by using the EVA snapshot and cloning capabilities.
-A sample implementation is described in the Rapid Backup for mySAP Business Suite on EVA for Oracle-Family Guide.
+A detailed implementation is beyond the scope of this paper.